OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 1. The first step depends on the project and how it was created.

    - If you want to create a project to experiment with debugging in Visual Studio Code, use the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).
-Follow any of the yo office quick start guides, such as the [Outlook add-in quick start](../quickstarts/outlook-quickstart.md).
+Follow any of the Yo Office quick start guides, such as the [Outlook add-in quick start](../quickstarts/outlook-quickstart.md).
    - If you want to debug an existing project that was created with Yo Office, skip to the next step.

 1. Open VS Code and open your project in it.